sandeep-tukaram/algods/DesignAlgoDS.md

 ## Introduction
 You know that feeling when you first look at an algorithm textbook?
 Everything seems like magic, right?
 Like some genius just had an "aha!" moment and came up with these brilliant solutions.
 I've been there too, and I bet most of us have.
 The trouble is, we often end up just memorizing algorithms instead of really understanding the craft behind the design.
 That's not great.

-Look, I get it - taking time to really understand algorithms feels tough.
-There's this constant pressure to keep up, this feeling that everyone else is racing ahead while you're trying to figure things out.
-It's that classic rat race mentality, and it's not fun.
+Look, I get it - diving deep into algorithms takes time and patience.
+Sometimes it feels like everyone else is zooming ahead while you're still figuring things out.
+That pressure to keep up?
+Yeah, we've all felt it.
+But here's the thing: racing through concepts just to "keep up" isn't the way to go.

 But here's the thing: I decided to take a different path.
 I spent time diving deep into textbooks, research papers, and blogs.
 Sure, there's a risk of "falling behind," but I've made peace with that.
 This is my way of breaking free from that rat race, even if just a bit.
 I'll be honest - I'm totally fascinated by this stuff, and I think it's worth the time to really get it.